Skip to main content

 Bleach is a strong chemical that can be harmful to the environment and can damage pipes and plumbing systems.
 If you have a clog or odor issue with your basement floor drain, it's best to contact a professional plumber to assess the situation and provide the appropriate solution.
 Using bleach or other chemicals without proper knowledge and guidance can lead to more significant problems or safety hazards.

-Cleaning your basement's foundation drain every few months is a great practice with unmatched rewards.
-With your floor drain clear of clogs and free of odors, your basement will be safer from the damage that minor flooding can cause.
+Cleaning your basement floor drain every few months is a great practice with unmatched rewards.
+With your foundation drain clear of clogs and free of odors, your basement will be safer from the damage that even minor flooding can cause.
 It will also smell better and be more livable if you have a frequently used remodeled basement area.

 Veronica Sparks